sVaterlaus/mvi-todo-list/README.md

 - [x] use import/export instead of require()
 - [x] use event labels instead of classes

+TESTS
+- [ ] trigger multiple events from two different streams with artificially-long runtime processing to see if the events are processed in order of emission or not

 FEATURES
 - [ ] add basic styles
 - [x] delete todos